WQ23/Mining-Scripts-and-Misc/README.md

-A compilation of scripts and miscellaneous settings I found all over the internet, used to optimise GPU mining performance for Ethereum mainly.
+A compilation of scripts and miscellaneous settings I found all over the internet, used to optimise GPU mining performance for (mainly) Ethereum

 BTC: 3QJ4YG8HaSoErMs8yHKwUEGyEgtK5c2LT6

 =================================================================================================================================

 RX Vega 56 (Gigabyte / Samsung Memory / Stock cooler) ~54 MH/s stable